benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 5.md

 ## Conditionals
 ### Case statement
 The CASE expression goes through conditions and returns a value when the first condition is met, similarly to an if-then-else statement.
-Once a condition is true, it will stop reading and return the reuslt.
+Once a condition is true, it will stop reading and return the result.
 If no conditions are true, it returns the value in the ELSE clause.

 Suppose we run the query:
 ```sql